Comparison

 5. Multi-domain unification needs

-If you're also evaluating DSPM, sensitive data discovery, and risk-based vulnerability management in parallel, evaluate unified platforms (Theodolite, Prisma Cloud, Wiz CNAPP) before stacking point solutions.
+If you’re also evaluating DSPM (see our best DSPM tools 2026 comparison), sensitive data discovery, and risk-based vulnerability management in parallel, evaluate unified platforms (Theodolite, Prisma Cloud, Wiz CNAPP) before stacking point solutions.
 Cross-domain prioritization in a single platform produces better operational outcomes than running four vendors and reconciling their priority queues manually.

 CSPM buying pitfalls to avoid